ggold7046/tutorials/CONTRIBUTING.md

 # Contributor License Agreement ("CLA")

 In order to accept a pull request, you need to submit a CLA.
-You only need to do this once and you will be able to work on all of Facebook's open source projects, not just PyTorch.
+You only need to do this once, and you will be able to work on all of Facebook's open source projects, not just PyTorch.

 Complete your CLA here: <https://code.facebook.com/cla>